-Before dinner, while we all talked in the kitchen and the kids played in the livingroom, I saddled up to Vera to ask what was wrong with Garret.
+Before dinner, while we all talked in the livingroom and the kids played in the playroom across the hall, I saddled up to Vera to ask what was wrong with Garret.

-She frowned, looked past me into the playroom, where shouting and pop music emanated.
+She frowned, looked past towards the doorway to the hall, where shouting and pop music could be heard.

-“He just doesn’t understand.
-A thirteen-year old boy has to have something to rebel against.
+“He doesn’t understand it.
+But a thirteen-year old boy has to have something to rebel against.
 He’s picked this.”

 “He thinks the rebels are right?”